CJStadler/lap-counter/readme.md

 1. Tap "Start" approximately when the race starts (could use mic to pick up gun eventually).
 2. Tap each competitor's name as they pass the start line each time.

+BUGS:
+Last athlete is not removed (sometimes? after undo?)

 TO DO:
 Stop button. (or when all athletes done)
 What happens when an athlete finishes?